 One area of interest in the lab is in investigating hematopoiesis with a focus on megakaryocyte development.
 We are studying the molecular pathways which regulate megakaryopoeisis with the goal of optimizing the generation of platelets in vitro from ES/iPS cells.
 In addition, we are developing in vitro models of platelet disorders using iPS cells derived from patients with genetic diseases affecting platelet development and function.

 The second area of interest in the lab is endoderm formation.
 We are studying a unique endodermal stem cell population that we have generated from human ES and iPS cells.
 Endoderm stem cells have the ability to be expanded in culture like ES cells and have the capability to generate many endoderm derived tissues such as liver, pancreas and intestine.
 We are studying the signaling and transcriptional pathways which regulate endoderm stem cell generation and maintenance.
 We are also utilizing the endodermal stem cell population as a model to study pancreatic beta cell specification with the goal of generating functional beta cells from human ES and iPS cells.
+Lastly, we are also using the stem cell system to model genetic forms of diabetes.

 Please contact Dr. Gadue for rotation projects.